TestCentricity/testcentricity_web/README.md

 Below is an example for specifying a connection to a Firefox desktop web browser on an unsupported hosting service:

+      # specify desktop platform
       Environ.platform = :desktop
       Environ.device = :web
+      # instantiate a cloud hosted desktop web browser on an unsupported hosting service
       options = {
         driver: :custom,
         driver_name: :user_defined,